Top of Page

 • Detention - lunch, before school, after school, or Saturday

-DISRUPTIVE BEHAVIOR AVAILABLE INTERVENTIONS AND CONSEQUENCES (Whenever possible, interventions and consequences that do not exclude the student from their regular educational schedule should be attempted first.)
+DISRUPTIVE BEHAVIOR AVAILABLE INTERVENTIONS AND CONSEQUENCES (Appropriate interventions and consequences that do not exclude the student from their regular educational schedule must be attempted first.)

 • Documented Teacher, Student, Parent/Guardian, and/or Administrator Conference focused on expectation violated, cause of behavior, and strategy to prevent recurrence